What we discovered about running online training

-Most people are biased towards face-to-face for the simple reason they usually have 15-20 years of experience.
-Through their school and university (or college), this has been their primary method of learning.
-It is familiar and they know it works.
+Most people are biased toward face-to-face because they usually have 15-20 years of experience.
+This has been their primary learning method through their school and university (or college).
+It is familiar, and they know it works.

-With face-to-face training, you get to meet other delegates and the instructor in person.
+Face-to-face training allows you to meet other delegates and the instructor in person.
 With online training, you interact with everyone via your screen, but you don’t have the travel costs, and you can get people from all over the world together much more easily.

 And there are different types of online training …

 You might have experienced self-paced e-learning where you read some documents, watch a set of online videos, and do some tests.
 It’s easy to switch off.
 It’s easy to get distracted.